vezzolter/DSA/DataStructures/Tree/AVL/AVL.md

 <p align="center"><img src="./Images/OperationsRotations.png"/></p>

 **Rotations (Private Part):**
 - `rotateLeft(node)` — performs a left rotation on the given node to restore balance when its right subtree is too tall.
+It's also used to perform left-right and right-left rotations on zig-zag shapes of branches that are too tall.
 - `rotateRight(node)` — performs a right rotation on the given node to restore balance when its left subtree is too tall.
-- `rotateLeftRight(node)` — performs a left-left rotation on the given node to restore balance when its right subtree is too tall and in zig-zag shape.
-- `rotateRightLeft(node)` — performs a right-left rotation on the given node to restore balance when its left subtree is too tall and in zig-zag shape.
+It's also used to perform left-right and right-left rotations on zig-zag shapes of branches that are too tall.